Divorce Services at The Goodman Law Firm

 2. Spousal Support (Alimony)

-• Contributions to the marriage, including as a homemaker
+- Contributions made to the marriage, including non-financial roles (such as homemaking)

-Whether you're seeking alimony or responding to a claim, having a skilled attorney can help ensure a fair resolution.
+Whether you're seeking support or responding to a claim, having a knowledgeable attorney is key to ensuring your rights are protected.

-When children are involved, their well-being is the top priority.
-Custody and support arrangements should:
+If children are involved, their well-being becomes the top priority.
+Child custody and child support arrangements should:

-The goal is always to focus on the best interests of the child, creating a plan that supports their future.
+The court’s standard is always the best interests of the child.
+Our goal is to help you craft a sustainable parenting plan that supports your child’s future.

-• Seek support from family, friends, or professionals
+- Seek support from professionals, friends, or family

 Types of Divorce Services We Offer